-- 7. To minimize in-person contact with persons who may have COVID-19, primary care providers may continue to offer virtual care, when appropriate. - 8.
-Primary care providers or their office administrative staff may screen prior to booking an appointment to determine whether a virtual service is appropriate or if an in-person appointment is required.
-The patient perspective on need for in-person assessment should be considered when determining if an in-person appointment is appropriate.
-Some helpful considerations related to balancing in-person and virtual care are set out in the OCFP's Considerations for Family Physicians: Balancing In-Person and Virtual Care. - 9.
-Some patients needs cannot be met through virtual care.
+- 7. To minimize in-person contact with persons who may have COVID-19, primary care providers may continue to offer virtual care, when appropriate.
+Consider the appropriateness of providing care virtually in each instance and if virtual care is provided, it must meet the same standard of practice as would apply inperson. - 8.
+Primary care providers or their office administrative staff must screen patients prior to booking an appointment to determine whether a virtual service is appropriate or if an in-person appointment is required.
+The patient perspective on the need for in-person assessment should be considered when determining if an in-person appointment is appropriate.
+A virtual appointment is not required before an in-person appointment. - 9.
 All primary care providers should continue to be available for medication renewals (office coverage, phone/fax, communication with local pharmacies, etc.), including for those patients on controlled substance regimes or opioid agonists who will need their measured renewals by their main prescriber (in most cases their family doctor) and should not be forced to seek controlled substance renewal elsewhere.